-About the Author- Akriti Anand is a trainee journalist at India Today Media Institute.
+About the Author: Akriti Anand is a trainee journalist in India Today Media Institute.

 Disclaimer: Any views or opinions represented in this blog belong solely to the writer and do not represent those of people, institutions or organisations that the owner may or may not be associated with in professional or personal capacity, unless explicitly stated.Any views or opinions are not intended to malign any religion, ethnic group, club, organisation, company or an individual.All content provided on this blog is for informational purposes only.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.